 Rolex is a widely known status symbol, with over 700,000 of its timepieces pumped out annually.
 It’s also one of the most counterfeited watch brands out there.
 Rolex watches are one of the most sought-out luxury items in the world.
 As a result, there is a huge market for replica (fake) Rolex watches.

-Most replicas are made in China and they typically sell between $25 to $200 and the quality has gotten increasingly better over the past years.
+Most replicas are made in China; they typically sell between $25 to $500 and the quality has improved over the past years.
 The Rolex Datejust and Rolex Submariner are prime targets for these replicas.
 Here’s an example of an authentic Rolex Submariner.

-When the fake watch is sold for over $700 that you will need to take your purchase to a watchmaker so he or she can remove the back of the Rolex and view the inner movements to know for sure if it’s a counterfeit or not.
+When the fake watch is sold for over $700 that you will need to take your purchase to a watchmaker so they can remove the back of the Rolex and view the inner movements to know for sure if it’s a counterfeit or not.

 Here is a fun first-look test for you:

-On Rolex watches with a date (DateJust, Submariner, etc…) the date has to be very small to work properly and so Rolex adds a magnification glass, or Cyclops window, to allow the wearer to see it more easily.
-Therefore, a cyclops window, or magnifier, is added to make the date more visible.
-On all Rolex models the magnification is 2.5X and the date really jumps out at you.
-On fakes this is often set to just 1.5X, so the date is harder to see.
+On Rolex watches with a date (DateJust, Submariner, etc.), the date has to be very small to work properly, so Rolex adds a magnification glass, or Cyclops window, to allow the wearer to see it more easily.
+Therefore, a cyclops window, or magnifier, is added to make a date more visible.
+On all Rolex models, the magnification is 2.5X, and the date jumps out at you.
+On fakes, this is often set to just 1.5X, so the date is harder to see.

-The cyclops on the left does not magnify the date enough.
-A real Rolex would magnify the date by 2.5 times
+The cyclops on the left do not magnify the date enough.
+A real Rolex would magnify the date by 2.5 times.

 Real vs Fake Rolex Weight

-A fake Rolex watch will feel lighter and flimsy due to cheaper construction materials.
-A genuine Rolex only uses the finest materials in construction and craftsmanship, therefore the quality feels more durable.
+Due to cheaper construction materials, a fake Rolex watch will feel lighter and flimsy.
+A genuine Rolex only uses the finest materials in construction and craftsmanship; therefore the quality feels more durable.

 Real vs Fake Rolex Stampings